Animals are exposed to some level of noise, ultrasonic noise, and vibration in all research animal facilities and laboratories.

 We Monitor Our Own Vivarium

 We don’t just recommend to others that their animal facilities need to be monitored for noise and vibration levels.
 Turner Scientific has a vivarium, and we take the same precautions that we advise others to take.
-Our VivAlarm MobileTM system is logging data 24 hours per day, and we regularly review noise and vibration levels to avoid confounds in our own studies.
+Our Sensory Sentinel (TM) system is logging data 24 hours per day, and we regularly review noise and vibration levels to avoid confounds in our own studies.